APISENSE/docs/en/1.6.0/guide/advanced/gcm/index.md

 <div class="alert alert-info" role="alert">
-     INFO: At the moment, GCM will only automatically update your collects when you deploy them.
+     INFO: On top of enabling remote control, GCM will automatically update your collects when you deploy them.
 </div>